 a) twelve blocks of sex wax

 c) Tom Hanks

 Be happy you’ll never have to make this decision.
 And wax well, brothers and sisters.
 It’s all in the wrist.

 Sunscreen damages reefs.
 It also injects chemicals almost as damaging as solar radiation directly into your precious epidermis.
 You could use a physical barrier such as a face mask or water hat but most surfers find this impractical as well as detrimental to their sense of style.

 So back to sunscreen.
 Avoid spray sunscreens (dangerous to inhale), super-high SPFs (over 50+ gives a false sense of security, encouraging overexposure to UVA rays which they do not protect you from), Oxybenzone and similar chemicals (they act like estrogen in your body, making you more feminine) or anything else that sounds too good to be true.
-Think about it this way, it’s not just skin, it is a membrane connecting you to the world – and when it shrivels you’ll be sad.
+Think about it this way, – and when it shrivels you’ll be sad.
 We recommend using a quality zinc for harsh climates which you should remove gently with a mild cleanser and face cloth.
 Moderate unfiltered sun exposure is beneficial for your body’s vitamin D production, so soak it up in small doses, especially if you live in cooler climes.

 The right level of sun protection is different for everyone.
 If you feel prickly and hot you’ve had too much.
 If your skin is burnt take more care next time.

 Once branded “kook cords” legropes were ridiculed as safety harnesses for surfers who were not skilled enough to hang onto their boards after kicking off a wave.
 Or surfers who were too scared to have a swim.
 How times have changed.
 Get yourself a good kook cord, rinse it occasionally and enjoy catching more waves than you would otherwise.
 Unless you enjoy swimming or sending missiles at other water users.